 Let the graph reveal gaps.
 If a concept has no connections, either it doesn't belong in your graph yet or you haven't explored its relationships.
 Both are useful signals.

 Ready to build your connected knowledge base?
-Try Atlas free and let AI create your knowledge graph from your sources.
+Try Atlas and let AI create your knowledge graph from your sources.